alegaio7/dragnform/README.md

 ### JsPDF
 Once a json representation of the form is built, a pdf exporter component is used, which internally relies on the jsPDF library.

-The pdf exporter component is also responsible of detecting whether contents exceed the page size and adds a new page to the PDF document accordingly.
+The pdf exporter component is also responsible of detecting whether contents exceed the default page size (which is set to 8.5" x 11") and adds a new page to the PDF document when needed.

-For every rendered component, the positioning and styling is considered as described in the json definition.
+For every rendered widget, the positioning and styling is considered as described in the json definition.

 ## Integration in other projects
 ### Designer constructor parameters